 There are no standard course requirements for MPH programs although it is useful to take an undergraduate course in statistics and one year of biology.
-Some college level chemistry or physics, while not usually required, is useful.

 Because the public health field encompasses a wide range of services and responsibilities, graduate schools of public health are interested in applicants with a variety of undergraduate majors.
 Almost any undergraduate course of study will prepare you to enter at least one of the public health specialties.
 For more information on the field of public health, visit the Association of Schools and Programs of Public Health (ASPPH) or the American Public Health Association (APHA) websites.